 The pine beetles larvae are white and can also be referred to as grub.
 They burrow into large nuts and twigs.

-Appearance: How To Identify the Pine Beetle
+Appearance: How to Identify the Pine Beetle

-Their eggs are white in color, and the larvae hatch with white bodies and brown heads.
+Pine beetles are black in color and have a cylindrical shape.
+Their black, shiny shell is one of their most identifiable features.
+Their eggs are white in color, and the larvae hatch with white bodies and brown heads in a crescent shape.
 In addition, they are legless and live in pine trees while they go through their stages of development.
 These beetles are only half the size of tiger beetles and measure 0.25 inches in length.

 Habitat: Where to Find the Pine Beetle